liyangnuaa/Small-Time-Probability-Evolution-Method-of-Machine-Learning/README.md

 # Small-Time-Probability-Evolution-Method-of-Machine-Learning

-The file stblrad for alpha stable random variable
+The file stblrad for simulating alpha stable random variable

 The file Doublewell for one-dimensional example